canorve/GALFITools/docs/api.rst

       #        indicated by parameter -ni

       #num_comp: Number of component where it'll obtain center of all components, default = 1
-      #angle:  Angle of the major axis of the galaxy.
-Default= it will take the angle of the
+      #angle:  Angle of the major axis of the galaxy measured from the image Y-axis
       #ranx: list that indicates the range for the plot x-axis: xmin - xmax
       #plot: boolean flag that indicates to  make a plot of double derivative vs. radius